croessner/nauthilus-ui/README.md

 ### Prerequisites

+- Go 1.22 or higher (for the API server)
-- Node.js 14.x or higher
+- Node.js 14.x or higher (for building the React frontend)
-- npm 6.x or higher
+- npm 6.x or higher (for building the React frontend)
 - MongoDB 4.x or higher

 ### Installation